-There is an absolutely huge range of makes and models of wood pellet grills on the market today.
+There is an absolutely huge range of makes and models of wood pellet grills on the market today, just check my A to Z brands list.
 Year on year more makes and models are added or improvements/upgrades are offered on previous pellet grill/smoker models.
 Even for someone who has owned a pellet grill in the past, it can be tricky to work out which make/model is going to be their best option when buying a new grill.
 However, if you have never owned a pellet grill before I’m sure the prospect of choosing the best pellet grill to meet your needs could feel very daunting.
 Therefore, hopefully, this post can help.
-I’m going to discuss the different types/classes of wood pellet grill on the market to help you narrow down the search for a pellet grill which will best suit your needs.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 To help to bring some order to the chaos that is the many, many wood pellet grills on the market today I’m basing this post on the video above produced by the BBQGuys.
 The categories/classes discussed in this post are how the BBQGuys have chosen to organize the inventory on their website.

 The reason I want to clarify this is because the terms used below for the different pellet grill categories/classes are not universally used by all pellet grill makes/brands.
 However, I personally like the class definitions that the BBQGuys have come up with, so that is what I’m also going to use.

 First, you need to really think about how and when you want to cook with your pellet grill.
 Do you primarily intend to cook for just you and your partner?
 If so a small portable pellet grill such as a Traeger Scout or Ranger pellet grill may be your best option.